grahamcarman/docs/astro/develop-project.md

 This is supported both on Astro and in the context of local development.

-### Add a CA certificate to an Astro Runtime image

-If you need your Astro Deployment to communicate securely with a remote service using a certificate signed by an untrusted or internal certificate authority (CA), you need to add the CA certificate to the trust store inside your Astro project's Docker image.

-1. In your Astro project `Dockerfile`, add the following entry below the existing `FROM` statement which specifies your Astro Runtime image version:

-    ```docker
-    USER root
-    COPY <internal-ca.crt> /usr/local/share/ca-certificates/<your-company-name>/
-    RUN update-ca-certificates
-    USER astro
-    ```

-2. Optional.
-Add additional `COPY` statements before the `RUN update-ca-certificates` stanza for each CA certificate your organization is using for external access.

-3. [Restart your local environment](/astro/develop-project.md#restart-your-local-environment) or deploy to Astro.
-See [Deploy code](/astro/deploy-code.md).

 ### Install Python packages from private sources

 Python packages can be installed into your image from public and private locations.
 To install packages listed on private PyPI indices or a private git-based repository, you need to complete additional configuration in your project.